Key Takeaways

 What is the best food for a 2 month old puppy in India?

 For 2-month-old puppies, look for starter formulas with 28%+ protein and small kibble size that tiny mouths can handle.
-Royal Canin Starter, Pedigree Puppy (chicken & milk variant), and Farmina Puppy Mini work well.
+Royal Canin Starter, Pedigree Puppy (chicken and milk variant), and Farmina Puppy Mini work well.
 Budget options include Drools Puppy Starter.
 At this age, feed 4 meals daily and moisten kibble with warm water to make it easier to chew and digest.
 Most starter formulas are designed for this exact phase with extra DHA for brain development and easy digestibility.
+In Indian summers, always add fresh water alongside moistened kibble.

 Is Royal Canin better than Pedigree for puppies?

-Royal Canin (₹450-550/kg) offers higher quality protein sources, breed-specific formulas, and more targeted nutrition than Pedigree (₹280-320/kg).
+Royal Canin (Rs 450-550/kg) offers higher quality protein sources, breed-specific formulas, and more targeted nutrition than Pedigree (Rs 280-320/kg).
 The ingredient transparency is better, and many vets recommend it for specific breed needs — like Royal Canin Labrador Puppy with joint support or German Shepherd Puppy with digestive care.
 That said, Pedigree provides solid nutrition at nearly half the cost and works perfectly fine for most puppies, especially hardy breeds like Indian Pariahs.
+The real question is whether your specific puppy has needs that justify the premium.

 Can I give homemade food to my puppy in India?

 Yes, but it requires serious commitment and veterinary guidance.
-A balanced homemade puppy diet needs proper protein sources (chicken, eggs, paneer, fish), carbohydrates (rice, sweet potato, oatmeal), and crucial supplements — calcium, vitamin D, B12, omega-3s, and minerals.
-Around 68% of homemade puppy diets are deficient in essential nutrients, leading to growth issues.
+A balanced homemade puppy diet needs proper protein sources (chicken, eggs, paneer, fish), carbohydrates (rice, sweet potato, oatmeal), and important supplements — calcium, vitamin D, B12, omega-3s, and minerals.
+Research shows around 68% of homemade puppy diets are deficient in essential nutrients, leading to growth issues.
+If you go this route in India, consult a vet nutritionist in your city and get 6-month bloodwork done to check for deficiencies before they cause visible problems.

 Which puppy food is best for Indian climate and monsoon season?

 For Indian climate challenges, prioritize brands with good packaging and local manufacturing for freshness.
 Store any kibble in airtight containers (not the original bag) with silica gel packets during monsoon.
 Buy smaller 3-5kg bags during June-September even if per-kg cost is higher — fresher food beats moldy bulk bags.
 Drools, Pedigree, and Royal Canin have decent moisture-resistant packaging.
-During summer heat, consider moistening kibble with water or switching partially to wet food to increase palatability when appetites drop.
+During summer heat above 40°C, consider moistening kibble with water or switching partially to wet food to increase palatability when appetites drop in cities like Chennai and Hyderabad.

 When should I switch from puppy to adult dog food?